 The sun peaks up and the temperature goes higher than 40-45 degrees Celsius, while your clothes turning moist and soggy sticks to your body in an instant!
 There are no people in the streets.
 They have all escaped to chilled spaces or have moved to “more adequate regions” long before the summer has started.

 One cannot see the sun clearly (although, you can surely feel it), and the gaze at the horizon always ends in some kind of mist with tall buildings peaking from within.
 The city goes ghostly empty.

 If you hope for some breeze, it will come, but hotter than the air itself!
 So, when you open a window, it’s like you’ve put your head in an oven!
 Moreover, if the wind blows – add a fan to that oven, facing your eyes directly.
 It makes it hard to catch a single breath, there is just not enough air.

 Well, it so happened that I was in Dubai for a month – in August!
-Even though breathing heavily, melting and becoming obsessed by the air-conditioning, I was amazed by the fact that people have actually built the city which was functional indoors only.
+Even though breathing heavily, melting, and becoming obsessed with the air-conditioning, I was amazed by the fact that people have actually built the city which was functional indoors only.
 For half of the year.
 Every year!
 The impression surpasses all that sun-beach-summer experience.